cpouchon/ORTHOSKIM/README.md

 >**NOTE:** the output (given with **-o**) has to be the same which is set in the config file (line 15: <font size="2">**CHLORO_ANNOTATIONS=~/OrthoSkim-master/data/chloroplast_plants.gb**</font>).
 Morevover, multiple taxonomic levels can be given in -l with a coma separator (*e.g.* -l asteraceae,helianthae).

-Once all annotations are collected, we compute the database for the three targets.
-The seeds were collected on *Arabidopsis thaliana* by including CDS, rNA genes plus trnL-UAA.
+Once all annotations and respective seeds are collected, we compute the database for the three targets using the `-m database` mode.

 ```
 ./orthoskim -m database -t chloroplast -c config_orthoskim.txt